 Discussion

 Consistent with our findings in Experiment 2, making JOLs again improved hit rates across all pair types, regardless of relatedness.
+Regarding the cue-strengthening and relational accounts of reactivity, the finding that mediated associates again demonstrated positive reactivity provides further evidence that making JOLs strengthens pre-existing cue-target relations.
+However, the finding that positive reactivity similarly emerged on unrelated cue-target pairs, which contain no cue-target relations, suggests that making JOLs also strengthens other, non-relational cues such as familiarity, which benefit memory based whenever the test places less emphasis on cue-target relations.
+Taken together, it is likely that JOL reactivity reflects a combination of cue-strengthening and relational encoding, with the underlying processes being partially dependent upon the stimuli and test type.

-However, given these findings depart from previous research showing that recognition testing demonstrates the traditional reactivity pattern reported with cued-recall testing (i.e., positive reactivity on related pairs, no reactivity on unrelated pairs; Myers et al., 2020), Experiment 4 tested whether these discrepancies in reactivity patterns on unrelated pairs emerged due to differences in items, including our use of mediated associates in the previous experiments.
+Because our findings in Experiments 2 and 3 departed from previous research showing that recognition testing adheres to the traditional reactivity pattern generally reported with cued-recall testing (i.e., positive reactivity on related pairs, no reactivity on unrelated pairs; Myers et al., 2020), Experiment 4 tested whether these discrepancies in reactivity patterns on unrelated pairs emerged due to differences in items, including our use of mediated associates in the previous experiments.
 As such, Experiment 4 was designed to provide a closer replication of Myers et al.’s reactivity patterns on recognition testing by only comparing hit rates on forward associates and unrelated pairs.

 Experiment 4: Replication of Myers et al. (2020)